 Bob introduced many groups to Community Building.
 However, only a few were able to implement it.
 And Chattanooga Endeavors alone was able to sustain it.

-Although Project Return no longer exists, Bob’s legacy lives on in the thousands of men and women who he helped to transition from prison to free society and in the work that Chattanooga Endeavors continues to do creating second chances for former offenders and their loved ones.
+Although Project Return no longer exists, Bob’s legacy lives on: Both in the thousands of men and women who he helped to transition from prison to free society as well as in the work that Chattanooga Endeavors continues to do creating second chances for former offenders and their loved ones.